-Excisional biopsy of the suspected pigmented moles, which may be early melanomas, is essential to diagnose and assess the main risk factors of melanoma (microstaging I).
-Early diagnosis and removal of melanoma not only improves the prognosis but also gives a chance of cure in nearly 90% of patients.
+The excisional biopsy of the suspected pigmented moles, which may be early melanomas, is essential to diagnose and assess the main risk factors of melanoma (microstaging I).
+Early diagnosis and removal of melanoma not only improves the prognosis but also give a chance of cure in nearly 90% of patients.
 Usually the pigmented changes with transversal axis dimensions not exceeding 2 cm may be removed in an outpatient clinic during an excisional biopsy.
-The next stages of the proceedings include qualification of a patient to a radical, wide scar excision with appropriate surgical margins and to senti-
+The next stages of the proceedings include qualification of a patient to a radical, wide scar excision with appropriate surgical margins and to sentinel node procedure.
+In the case of clinical metastases to the regional lymph nodes a radical lymphadenectomy is a method of choice.
+It is recommended that patients with high-risk melanoma be included in prospective clinical trials evaluating the adjuvant therapy.
+A schedule of diagnostic and therapeutic recommendations in patients with skin melanoma is shown in Figures 2-4.